jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 if ever?
-Will the next months of study have been well spent, making music we enjoy, building a foundation that will persist throughout our lives?
+Will the next months of study have been well spent, making music we enjoy, building a foundation that will endure throughout our lives?
 Or will that time be essentially lost, with nothing to show for it?